Other University Symbols

 Faceted Lion Shrine

-Do not change the color or general appearance as shown.
+Do not change the color or general appearance as provided.

 Simple Faceted Lion in black: Full Body, Torso, Head (CMYK, RGB).
 Also available in white Nittany Navy, and Beaver Blue.